HenrikSamuelsson/STM32F4-LwIP-TCP-IP/Notes/abbreviations.md

 **TCP**
 Transmission Control Protocol
 Provides reliable, ordered, and error-checked delivery of a stream of octets between applications running on hosts communicating over an IP network.
+This protocol is supported by LwIP.

 **UDP**
 User Datagram Protocol
 A simple connectionless transmission model with a minimum of protocol mechanisms.
+This protocol is supported by LwIP.